From left: Janet Martini, David Swarens, Vykki Mende Gray

 Mariachi

-Sherman, out of Sherman Heights Community Center in San Diego, is a
+Sherman, out of Sherman Heights Community Center in San Diego, was a

 special project of Los californios®.
 These

-enthusiastic young musicians are learning music and performing skills, and
+enthusiastic young musicians learned music and performing skills, and

 performances both in Sherman Heights and in the larger San Diego